American Psycho (musical): Houston (2025)

-London revival (2026)
+London Revival (2026)

-The show is set to return to the Almeida Theatre from January 24, 2026 and will run through until March 14 and will become Rupert Goold’s final show as artistic director at the venue (it was also originally his first show as artistic director when it premiered in 2013).
-Full creative and casting details are yet to be revealed.
+The show returned to the Almeida Theatre from January 24, 2026, and ran through until March 21, 2026, becoming Rupert Goold’s final show as artistic director at the venue; it was his first show as artistic director when it premiered in 2013.
+The cast, as revealed December 1, 2025, was led by Arty Froushan as Patrick Bateman and included Emily Barber as Evelyn Williams and Oli Higginson as Tim Price.

 Musical numbers

 Sheik's music, as presented in London, was an entirely electronic score, with extracts from 1980s songs in-between.
-The London cast album was released in March 2016.
+The London cast album was released on March 25, 2016.